RatInABox-Lab/RatInABox/README.md

 #  RatInABox

-`RatInABox` (paper [here](https://www.biorxiv.org/content/10.1101/2022.08.10.503541v1)) is a toolkit for simulating motion and various cell types found in the Hippocampal formation. `RatInABox` is fully continuous is space and time: position and neuronal firing rates are calculated rapidly online with float precision.
-With it you can:
+`RatInABox` (paper [here](https://www.biorxiv.org/content/10.1101/2022.08.10.503541v1)) is a toolkit for generating locomotion trajectories and complementary neural data for spatially and/or velocity selective cell types.
+With `RatInABox` you can:

-* **Generate realistic trajectories** for rats exploring complex 1- and 2-dimensional environments under a random policy or using imported data
+* **Generate realistic trajectories** for rats exploring complex 1- and 2-dimensional environments under a smooth random policy, an external control signal, or your own trajectory data.
 * **Generate artificial neuronal data** Simulate various location or velocity selective cells found in the Hippocampal-Entorhinal system, or build your own more complex cell type.
-* **Build complex networks** Build, train and analyse complex networks of cells, powered by `RatInABox`.
+* **Build and train complex networks** Build, train and analyse complex networks of cells, powered by data generated with `RatInABox`.

+`RatInABox` is an open source project weloming [contributions](#contribute).
+If you use `RatInABox` please [cite](#cite) the paper and consider giving this repository a star.

 <img src="./images/riab.gif" width=850>